chocolatey/docs/input/en-us/choco/setup.md

 #### Additional considerations

-**NOTE:** Please inspect [https://chocolatey.org/install.ps1](https://chocolatey.org/install.ps1) prior to running any of these scripts to ensure safety.
-We already know it's safe, but you should verify the security and contents of ***any*** script from the internet you are not familiar with.
+> :memo: **NOTE** Please inspect [https://chocolatey.org/install.ps1](https://chocolatey.org/install.ps1) prior to running any of these scripts to ensure safety.
+We already know it's safe, but you should verify the security and contents of **any** script from the internet you are not familiar with.
 All of these scripts download a remote PowerShell script and execute it on your machine.

 We take security very seriously.
 [Learn more](xref:security).